dealroom/socials-helpers/README.md

 ## Releases and CI/CD

-The release is done automatically using GitHub actions on every push to the `main` branch.
+The release is done automatically using GitHub Actions on every push to the `main` branch.
 After the release is done, a new tag is created and pushed to GitHub, which triggers a new release in [packagist](https://packagist.org/).